iantr/RegFreeCpp/README.md

 ![ATL Simple Object wizard](https://github.com/iantr/RegFreeCpp/blob/main/doc/Picture8.png "Create a COM component")

-The defaults suggested for the Names are find for this sample.
+The defaults suggested for the Names are fine for this sample.
 Don’t press Finish yet – there’s important options on the Other tab.

 ![ATL Simple Object other settings](https://github.com/iantr/RegFreeCpp/blob/main/doc/Picture9.png "Create a COM component with threading model 'Both'")